TinyGPS

 A Compact Arduino GPS/NMEA Parser

 TinyGPS is designed to provide most of the NMEA GPS functionality I imagine an Arduino user would want – position, date, time, altitude, speed and course – without the large size that seems to accompany similar bodies of code.
-To keep resource consumption low, the library avoids any floating point dependency and ignores all but a few key GPS fields.
+To keep resource consumption low, the library avoids any mandatory floating point dependency and ignores all but a few key GPS fields.

 Usage